HSandz/MACRec/readme.md

         - `test.py`: The task for evaluating the system on few-shot data samples.
 The task is inherited from `evaluate.py`.
     - `utils/`: Some useful functions are defined here.
 - `config/`: The config folder.
-    - `api-config.json`: Used for OpenAI-like APIs' configuration.
+    - `api-config.json`: Used for Gemini API configuration.
 We give an example for the configuration, named `api-config-example.json`.
     - `agents/`: The configuration for each agent.
     - `prompts/`: All the prompts used in the experiments.
         - `agent_prompt/`: The prompts for each agent.